vdeshpande-confluent/gcp-genai-resuable-artifact/README.md

 Verify context data is generated into context-topic incorporating product descriptions, attributes, and images uri.

 1. Navigate to the `context-data-generation` folder.
-2. Check Cloud Run Job [gcp-genai-demo-cloud-run-job-context-generation] execution is finished.
+2. Check Cloud Run Job [gcp-genai-demo-cloud-run-job-context-generation] execution is finished, would take around 10 mins(Also depends on context-data-size specified in envionment variables).
 3. The cloud run job is created using terraform.
 4. Verify context-topic containing around 50 records incorporating product descriptions, attributes, and images uri.